GaaraLabs/Gaara-Bot/Installation/Setup.md

 - After cloning the project and installing all dependencies, you need to add your bot token and prefix in `.env` file.
 - For some privacy reasons `help` file has been removed from bot but you can find it [Here](../Secrets/help.js).
-- In `help.js` edit line 23 and add footer of your choice.
+- In `help.js` edit line 23 to change footer of your help command.

 ```js
 // Add your footer